josh-fernandez/odin-recipes/README.md

-This is the first project related to HTML.
-It is simple, and it doesn't include any CSS code.'
+This is a simple website made only using HTML without any CSS code.